learn-academy-2019-bravo/javascript-foundations-assessments-45acpUSA/js-foundations.md

   method

 2. What's the difference between =, ==, and === in JavaScript?
+  A single = is used as an assignment operator.
+This simply means that you're assigning value to something.
+For example, you're assigning a value to a variable.

+  A double == means about equal to.
+In other words, it will look at the primitive values.
+For example, '7' == 7 will evaluate as true.

+  A triple === means strictly equal to.
+In other words, are the two values EXACTLY equal?

 3. What is the difference between an array's index and length?